Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Statistical model and asymptotic framework

-\begin{rem} {\rm While this article is mainly focused on the case $p\rightarrow 0$, the asymptotic results which follow can also be applied in other situations where Assumption (A) is satisfied.
-We do not allow $C=\infty$ in Assumption (A), because then using the Bayes oracle the limit of the probability of a type II error is equal to one and signals cannot be identified.
-For other values of $C$ the limiting power for the detection of signals is in $(0,1]$.
-We call the corresponding parametric region detectable.
-If $C=0$, then the oracle has a limiting power equal to one (see equation (\ref{t2}) below).
-As discussed in Section 4.1, such a situation can occur naturally if the number of replicates used to calculate $X_i$ increases to infinity as $p\rightarrow 0$.
-In the case where $C \in (0, \infty)$, the asymptotic power is smaller than one and we refer to the corresponding parametric region as ``the verge of detectability''.

-When $p\rightarrow 0$ and $\log(\delta)=o(\log(p))$, Assumption (A) reduces to $-\frac{u}{\log p}\rightarrow C_u \in (0,\infty]$ and specifies the relationship between the magnitude $u$ of asymptotically detectable signals and the sparsity parameter $p$.
-Interestingly, in this case, signals on the verge of detectability, $u\propto - \log p$, can be related to asymptotically least-favorable configurations for $l_0[p]$ balls (defined in Section 5 below) discussed in Section 3.1 of \cite{A}.
-Ignoring constants, the typical magnitudes of observations corresponding to such signals will be similar to the threshold of the minimax hard thresholding estimator corresponding to the parameter space $l_0[p]$.} \end{rem}
+In that case Assumption~\ref{Assumption(A)} reduces to $p\rightarrow0$, $u \rightarrow \infty$, $v\rightarrow\infty$ and $-\frac{2 \log p}{u}\rightarrow C \in(0,\infty)$ and specifies the relationship between the magnitude $u$ of asymptotically detectable signals and the sparsity parameter $p$.
+Interestingly, the relationship $u\propto- \log p$, can be related to asymptotically least-favorable configurations for $l_0[p]$ balls discussed in Section 3.1 of~\cite{A}.
+Ignoring constants, the typical magnitudes of observations corresponding to such signals will be similar to the threshold of the minimax hard thresholding estimator corresponding to the parameter space~$l_0[p]$. \end{rem}